SWEG-2016EC-Batch/Pied-Pipers/ETS0852_Leoul_Zerihun/Activity_2/Activity_2.md/Gallon.md

+# Problem Statement
- Write a program that prompts the capacity in gallons of an automobile fuel tank and the miles per gallons the automobiles can be driven.
-The program outputs the number of miles the automobile can be driven without refuelling.
+The program calculates the number of miles an automobile can be driven without refueling, given the fuel tank capacity and miles per gallon (MPG).
+## Problem analysis

- The problem requires two inputs, the capacity in gallons of an automobile fuel tank and the miles per gallons, the automobile can be driven.
-The output will be the number of miles the automobile can be driven
+* The user should enter both the capacity of the automobile fuel tank (in gallons) and the miles per gallon (MPG) the automobile can drive.

-The algorithm would be:

-step 1 - Start

-step 2 - Accept the capacity of an automobile fuel tank and the miles per gallons the automobile can be driven.
+* The output will be the total number of miles the automobile can be driven without refueling.

+## Steps

+1. **Start**

+2. **Accept inputs**:
-step 3 - Check the validity of the input
+   - The capacity of the automobile fuel tank (in gallons).
+   - The miles per gallon (MPG) the automobile can drive.

+3. **Validate the inputs**:
-    3.1 - If it is valid, go to step 4
+   - If both inputs are valid (greater than zero and numeric), proceed to step 4.

-    3.2 - If it is invalid (if the inputs are lessthan zero or characters or symbols), print invalid input and goto step 6
+   - If the inputs are invalid (less than zero, characters, or symbols), print "Invalid input" and go to step 6.

-step 4 - Calculate the number of miles the automobile can be driven as the product of gallon by miles per gallon
+4. **Calculate the total miles**:
+   - Multiply the tank capacity by the MPG: `total_miles = tank_capacity * MPG`.

+5. **Print the result**:
-step 5 - Print the number of miles the automobile can be driven without refuelling
+   - Display the total number of miles the automobile can be driven without refueling.

-step 6 - Stop
+6. **Stop**